Louise Beer, Rising Moon No 2, 2019

 Pale Blue Dot Collective (Louise Beer & John Hooper), Under the Fading Light, 2020

-Louise Beer (UK/New Zealand) uses installation, moving image, photography and sound to explore humanity’s evolving understanding of Earth’s environments and the cosmos.
+Louise Beer (UK associate) uses installation, moving image, photography and sound to explore humanity’s evolving understanding of Earth’s environments and the cosmos.
 Louise creates objects and experiences that reflect the incomprehensible nature of reality, from the ocean floor to the night sky.

 As a UK associate artist during Delfina Foundation’s second season of science_technology_society programme, Louise will be researching how light pollution has contributed to the current levels of biological decline, and how our relationship to the environment changes when the night sky becomes hidden behind the effects of artificial light.